ikrima/gamedevguide/contents/guides/ue4guide/wip/networking/network-replication/Detailed Network Serialization.md

 \*                For example, what actually is written may look like:

-\*                        "Array has X changed elements, Y deleted elements" -&gt; "element A changed" -&gt; Output from NetSerialize on rest of the struct item -&gt; "Element B was deleted" -&gt; etc
+\*                        "Array has X changed elements, Y deleted elements" -> "element A changed" -> Output from NetSerialize on rest of the struct item -> "Element B was deleted" -> etc

 \*